StenlyTU/LFCS-official/stuff/UserandGroupManagement.md

 ***ulimit***

-* It limits the use of system-wide resources
+* It limits the use of system-wide resources.

 * `/etc/security/limits.d/` folder is used to add restrictions interactively.
 The file must end with `.conf`